CrispyDrone/BWSort/README.md

 # BWSort v1.0
 ## What
-A GUI application to sort, rename, filter and backup replays from the popular RTS game starcraft brood war.
+A GUI application to sort, rename, filter and backup replays from the popular RTS-game Starcraft Brood War.

 ## Features
 + Parse replays by importing replay files from multiple directories.
 View the parsed replays in the replay list view.
   + You can create ignore files and use them to ignore replays while parsing.
-+ Categorize or "sort" replays into a new directory by choosing from the following list of criteria: playername, matchup, map, duration and gametype.
++ Categorize or "sort" replays into a new directory by choosing from the following list of criteria: player name, match-up, map, duration and game type.
   + You can preview sort output
-+ Rename replays according to a special syntax allowing you to extract information such as playernames, matchup, race, duration, date,...
++ Rename replays according to a special syntax allowing you to extract information such as player names, match-up, race, duration, date,...
 You can rename replays as is, or also move them into a new output directory.
-+ Filter parsed replays on playername, winner, race, matchup, duration, date or map.
++ Filter parsed replays on player-name, winner, race, match-up, duration, date or map.
 Will support units and build orders in the near future as well!
 + Backup entire directories of replays and have the possibility to always recover them exactly as they were!
 You can easily share database files with each other manually.
 In the future there might be built-in way.

 ## How to install
 Currently there are 3 ways to get the program:
-1. Use the setup.exe installer from .rar archive
+1. Use the setup.exe installer from .RAR archive
-2. Use the non-setup based .exe from the .rar archive labelled as such
+2. Use the non-setup based .exe from the .RAR archive labelled as such
 3. Compile from source

-You can find the latest release here: https://github.com/CrispyDrone/BWSort/releases/tag/v1.0
+You can find the latest release here: <https://github.com/CrispyDrone/BWSort/releases/tag/v1.0>

 ## User guide
 After an optional installation, run the .exe file.